Saturation property fails for Schubert coefficients: Abstract

 \section{Abstract}

 The saturation property for Littlewood--Richardson coefficients was established by Knutson and Tao in 1999.
 In 2004, Kirillov conjectured that the saturation property extends to Schubert coefficients.
 We disprove this conjecture in a strong form, by showing that it fails for a large family of instances.
-We also refute the saturation property for Schubert coefficients under \emph{bit scaling} and discuss computational complexity implications.